|Toolbars inside other controls||

 When you use programmatic description to describe SAPGUI objects in your script, make sure to add the GuiComponentType, micclass, or type property to the description to reduce the object identification time and prevent UFT One from operating on the wrong object.

 |Use SAPGuiUtil.AutoLogon methods or Recording & Running Settings to auto logon to S/4HANA server||

 If the logon page of S/4HANA server with SAP GUI for Windows 7.70 Patch 2 or later hides the Enter icon on the upper left corner, SAPGuiUtil.AutoLogon methods or Recording & Running Setting may fail to automatically log on to S/4HANA server.

 Workaround: Do one of the following:

 |Standard Windows dialog boxes||

 This is because the SAP scripting API does not support these dialog boxes.
-This may also occur when using SAP GUI for Windows with GuiXT.
+This also applies to the SAP GUI Security dialog box and may also occur when using SAP GUI for Windows with GuiXT.